PieterJansma/ShellScript/README.md

 ## Data used

-There is one other file in this repositoriem this is the file i used for my experiment.
+There is one other file in this repositorie this is the file i used for my experiment.

 ## How to download